CrimeCrime

 In mid-August, a jury found him guilty on all but three counts that were filed against him following his arrest in March 2023.
 In all, they totaled 35 counts which included multiple sexual assault charges and second-degree assault (drugging) in connection with the drugging and sexual assaults of nearly a dozen women.
 His March 2023 arrest came after a woman reported to Denver police that she had been drugged during a date and sexually assaulted at the defendant's home.
 The following month, investigators said they believed Matthews may have been involved in “other incidents” and urged any other potential victims to contact Denver police.
 Matthews was arrested again in May 2023, after nine more women went to police with similar allegations, with some dating back to 2019.
 They said they had met Matthews online, met for drinks and lost some of their memory of the aftermath, according to an arrest affidavit.

-By the end of the investigation, 11 women had reported that Matthews drugged them.
+By the end of the investigation, police recommended multiple charges in connection with the reports.
+The district attorney filed charges in connection with 11 of their cases.
 Of those, nine reported he sexually assaulted them too.
 The allegations resulted in 38 total charges, which he pleaded not guilty to, sending the case to trial.

 “Stephen Matthews had a deliberate and very particular way of identifying and selecting the targets that he would eventually perpetrate against," a prosecutor said during closing arguments in August.
 “This is an obvious, obvious case of a man who feels entitled to perpetrate against women for his own benefit by robbing them of memory, by robbing them of bodily autonomy, and by impairing their memories, only to have them come in and testify and criticize them for the fact that [their memories] don't exist.”